 We love to create bar experiences.
 This one is a huge square accessible by all sides so there is never a line, and glassware artfully displayed on the interior- I hate a junky/crowded bar set up.
 An element from the printed materials is put on fabric to cover the bar for a statement.
 And, huge lanterns covered in fabric featuring another pattern from the paper make the bar useful even after dark.

 For a floral statement, escort cards are “planted” in this garden of blooms.
 We always have several “Soirettes” on hand to assist guests finding their cards.
 So, it’s not only a pretty but seamless experience.

 Of course, the outside of the tent also has to be finished nicely.
 When the outside is as lovely as this, there are high expectations for the inside.

 A super chic but formal and airy dining room is tailored with finished gray flooring, grey linens, oversized gold lighting features.
 Also, a mixture of tall and small statement florals.
 The place settings are watercolor acrylic menus with gold etching and tags featuring another pattern from the wedding printing.

 After dinner, guests were treated a big reveal.
 One that we had already given the bride earlier, so she could enjoy and really take it all in.
 The lounge was carpeted and draped to created a dreamy and romantic reception area.
 We created lush indoor and outdoor lounge spaces for guests to enjoy after dinner.

 Our bride was FUN!!!!
 And loves to dance, can you tell????
 We love her second look, a short suit, with the most perfect bow on the back by Viktor and Rolf.

-One of the other perks of my production team being firemen is that we can do custom firework displays for our couple’s send off… Happy Anniversary Lauren and Clay!
+One of the other perks of my production team including firemen, is that we can do custom firework displays for our couple’s send off.
+Happy Anniversary Lauren and Clay!